Rihanna's Fenty Beauty Sale: Last Chance to Get 15% Off

-Stock up on makeup favorites from Rihanna's beauty brand as Fenty Beauty has extended its sale!
+Rihanna's beauty brand, Fenty Beauty, has extended its sale on your favorite cosmetics including Fenty Beauty foundation, eyeshadow palette options and highlighter palette picks!
 Thursday is the last day to score 15% off on orders of $50 or more on the brand's website.

 Apply the code 15OFF at checkout to receive the discount on Rihanna-approved Fenty Beauty makeup staples, including the Pro Filt'r Hydrating Longwear Foundation, Killawatt Freestyle Highlighter, Gloss Bomb Universal Lip Luminizer and so many more.

-Check back as Fenty Beauty is giving customers Weekly Treats -- exclusive deals released every Wednesday and Friday, available for only 24 hours.
-Standard three-day shipping is free on orders of $50 or more.
+Check back as the Fenty Beauty sale is giving customers Weekly Treats -- exclusive deals released every Wednesday and Friday, available for only 24 hours.
+Standard three-day shipping is free on Fenty Beauty by Rihanna orders of $50 or more.

 Rihanna launched Fenty Beauty in 2017 and as the true tastemaker RiRi is, Rihanna's Fenty quickly dominated the beauty industry with innovative makeup products that caters to all skin tones.
 Celebrities, makeup professionals, influencers and fans alike immediately became obsessed with the brand.